CPA Eligibility Requirements for International Candidates

 • Financial Accounting and Reporting (FAR): With a pass rate typically around 50%, FAR is considered one of the more challenging sections.
 It tests your understanding of financial statements, transactions, and reporting.

-• Regulation (REG): The pass rate for REG is usually in the mid-50s.
+• Taxation and Regulation (REG): The pass rate for REG is usually in the mid-50s.
 This section focuses on federal taxation, business law, and ethics.

 IQEX vs CPA exam compare the exam in detail